What is Debit Note?

 How to adjust tax liability in case of a Debit Note

-In the new tax filing system, the biggest advantage of it is that debit note can be filed and integrated within the same table that declares outward supplies.
-No separate filing is required under the debit note criteria.
+In the new tax filing system under GST, the biggest advantage of it is that debit note can be filed and integrated within the same table that declares outward supplies.
+No separate filing is required for this.
 There is no separate invoice declaration.

 a.
 A debit note can only be issued by the registered buyer under GST.